apache/openwhisk-cli/notes.md

 Thinking about how to persist data in between wsk calls.
 The way that the python version does it is to write to a file on disk.
 What other ways are there to do this?
 - How does github cli do this ?

--
+- Start working on command ...
+  + fill out methods.
+    + first need to create a reference to the client...
+Top-level variable. --> parse flags, then assign

 ## To do's

+- Local install
+  - vagrant.
+  - test everything locally, include how in docs.
+  - Debug locally.

 - review how other cli packages store props (to disk)
   + hugo
   + github

 - review whisk server
-  + find out what resource structure is.
+  + [X] find out what resource structure is.
   + [whisk swagger docs] (https://whisk.sl.cloud9.ibm.com/docs/index.html)

 - Cmd